simphotonics/generic_enum/generic_enum_example/README.md

 ## Introduction

-`GenericEnum` is a base class for creating generic classes with a fixed set of static constant instances.
+[GenericEnum] is a base class for creating generic classes with a fixed set of static constant instances.
-These classes appear to the user like a Dart `enum` would.
+These classes appear to the user like a [Dart enum] would.
-For example, generic enums can be used in `switch` statements, to initialize variables, or as default parameters in functions and constructors.
+For example, generic enums can be used in switch statements, to initialize variables, or as default parameters in functions and constructors.

 This library demonstrates how to define and built generic enumeration classes.

+## Starting Point

+This package provides a complete example on how to define and build generic enumeration classes.
+As a starting point users could clone this repository, add their own generic enum classes to the folder `lib` and build the library.

 ## Boilerplate

-To use this library include `generic_enum_annotation` as dependency in your pubspec.yaml file.
+To use this library include [generic_enum_annotation] as dependency in your pubspec.yaml file.
-Include `generic_enum_builder, source_gen, build_runner` as dev_dependencies.
+Include [generic_enum_builder], [source_gen], [build_runner] as dev_dependencies.

 To create a generic enum class, say `DpiResolution`, the following steps are required:
-1. Extend `GenericEnum<T>` where `T` is a Dart built-in type or a class with a const constructor.
-   (To use the serialization methods, `T` should have `fromJson` and `toJson` methods.)
+1. Extend `GenericEnum<T>`.
+To use json-serialization, `T` should have `fromJson` and `toJson`         methods.
-2. Annotate the class with `@GenerateMap` and `@GenerateJson`.
+2. Annotate the class with `@GenerateBuiltMap` and `@GenerateToFromJson`.
 3. Define a private `const` constructor that calls the super constructor and passes on the value of    type `T`.
 4. Define the static const instances of `DpiResolution`.
 You may capitalize instance names to mark     them as constants.
-5. Define accessors for the private variable `_valueMap` and `_toJson`.
+5. Define accessors for the private variable `_valueMap` and the function `_toJson`.
    ```Dart
    import 'package:built_collection/built_collection.dart';
    import 'package:generic_enum/generic_enum.dart';